Hierarchical Side-Tuning for Vision Transformers: Related Work

-\textbf{Decoders for ViT.} ViT is a powerful alternative to standard ConvNets for image classification.
+\paragraph{Decoders for ViT} ViT is a powerful alternative to standard ConvNets for image classification.
 However, the original ViT is a plain, non-hierarchical architecture.
 As a result, it cannot be relatively straightforward to replace a ConvNet with the backbone for dense prediction.
-Therefore, researchers try to push the frontier of plain backbones for dense prediction.
-Recently, UViT~\citep{chen2021simple} uses single-scale feature maps for the detector heads, which modifies the architecture during pre-training.
-Unlike UViT, several studies~\citep{li2021benchmarking, li2022exploring} focus on using multi-scale adaptor to maintain the task-agnostic nature of the backbone.
-Furthermore, SETR~\citep{zheng2021rethinking} develops several CNN decoders for semantic segmentation.
-Vit-Adapter~\citep{vit_apapter} design a spatial prior module and two feature interaction operations to reorganize multi-scale features for dense prediction, which improving the ViT's weakness of single-scale representation.
+Recently, UViT~\cite{chen2021simple} uses single-scale feature maps for the detector heads, which modifies the architecture during pre-training.
+Unlike UViT, several studies~\cite{li2021benchmarking,li2022exploring} focus on using multi-scale adaptor to maintain the task-agnostic nature of the backbone.
+Furthermore, SETR~\cite{zheng2021rethinking} develops several CNN decoders for semantic segmentation.
+Vit-Adapter~\cite{vit_adapter} design several modules and operations to reorganize multi-scale features for dense prediction.
+However, it primarily focus on enhancing ViT's performance by employing full fine-tuning.
+In the current era of large-scale models, conducting full fine-tuning for each downstream task has become increasingly challenging and requires substantial storage space.
+Thus, the challenge persists in enhancing performance of dense prediction under parameter-efficient fine-tuning and our work is dedicated to addressing this challenge.